 Instructions

-Heat the oil in a large wok or skillet over medium high heat.
-Shake off the excess cornstarch on the chicken and add it to the pan in batches being sure not to crowd the pan.
+Cook the chicken.
+Heat the oil in a large wok or skillet over medium-high heat.
+Shake the excess cornstarch from the chicken and add it to the pan in batches.
+Cook until golden brown and the center reaches 165°F. Transfer to a plate.

-Add the garlic and ginger to the pan.
-Cook for 1 minute.
+Cook the aromatics.
+Add the garlic and ginger to the pan and cook for 30 to 60 seconds until fragrant.

-Return the chicken to the pan and toss to coat.
+Finish.
+Return the chicken to the pan and toss until evenly coated.

-Sprinkle the chicken with the peanuts, scallions and sesame seeds.
+Serve.
+Sprinkle with peanuts, scallions and sesame seeds.
 Serve immediately with rice, if desired.

 Video